apache/camel/MIGRATION.md

 The `camel-zookeeper` has its route policy functionality removed, instead use `ZooKeeperClusterService` or the `camel-zookeeper-master` component.

+The `camel-jetty` component no longer supports producer (eg to) which has been removed, instead use `camel-http4` component instead.

 ### Renamed components

 The `test` component has been renamed to `dataset-test` and moved out of `camel-core` into `camel-dataset` JAR.